freemindlabsinc/IntelliBlog/README.md

 > The Blazor project shows how to use Blazor to build a client-side application that consumes the GraphQL API just like Angular or React would, without any shared assemblies that only work in .NET
 We wanted to make sure Blazor development has the same experience as Angular or React development, and that it is easy to build responsive and accessible UIs based on GraphQL.

-8). :warning: More here...
+8) :warning: More...

 ## Big tech

-1. The following list gives an idea of what else you can find in the IntelliBlog source code:
+1. The following list gives an idea of what you can expect to find in the source code:

 - Architecture/methodologies
     - [x] Clean Architecture